-ASPS Celebrates Guest National Societies of Asia
+ASPS Celebrates Guest National Societies of Europe

 In addition to recognition during opening ceremonies, Guest National Societies will also receive discounted meeting registration for all members or presenters of the regional societies, complimentary registration for the societies' President and President-Elect and complimentary exhibit booths if desired.